Lara Kajs | 2 February 2015 |

 According to a report released by UNHCR, the Refugee Agency of the United Nations, the number of persons fleeing conflict is unprecedented and has led to a humanitarian crisis.
 The refugee crisis counts nearly sixty million people displaced around the world as a result of conflict, violence, and persecution.

 A leading contributor to displacement is the crisis in Syria.
 In 2011, the initial view of many in the region was that accepting refugees would be a temporary means to help those in danger.
 However, during the ongoing four-year conflict in Syria, more than twelve million people (approximately half the country’s population) have been displaced.
 Within the country’s borders, another 7.7 million people have been internally displaced and nearly four million have sought refuge in the neighboring countries of Egypt, Iraq, Jordan, Lebanon, and Turkey.
 In Lebanon, statistics indicate that one in four people is a Syrian refugee.

-The historic number of displaced persons has not only depleted funds allotted for food and basic necessities, but it has also led to host countries changing their policies to allow refugees to work to support themselves and their families.
-Since most refugees end up in lesser developed countries, the increase in population creates an overwhelming burden on the economies, and without outside humanitarian support, puts countries at risk for economic collapse.
+The historic number of displaced persons has not only depleted funds allotted for food and basic necessities but has also led to host countries changing their policies to allow refugees to work to support themselves and their families.
+Since most refugees end up in less developed countries, the increase in population creates an overwhelming burden on the economies, and without outside humanitarian support, puts countries at risk for economic collapse.

 Almost 30 million of the world’s refugee population is children.
-This means that an entire generation of stateless children, lost, with insufficient food and shelter, and without access to educational resources.
+This means that an entire generation of stateless children are lost, with insufficient food and shelter, and without access to educational resources.
 What many hoped would be a situation rectified within a few months has now turned into a very long-term crisis with no end in sight.
-The implications of the crisis in Syria reach beyond Syria’s borders and impact the economies, security, education and health of its neighbors.
+The implications of the crisis in Syria reach beyond Syria’s borders and impact the economies, security, education, and health of its neighbors.

 Displacement in Africa